kentcdodds/babel-plugin-codegen/README.md

 1. All code run by `codegen` is _not_ run in a sandboxed environment
 2. All code _must_ run synchronously.
-3. All code will be transpiled via `babel-core` directly or `babel-register` and should follow all of the normal rules for `.babelrc` resolution (the closest `.babelrc` to the file being run is the one that's used).
+3. All code will be transpiled via `babel-core` directly and should follow all of the normal rules for `.babelrc` resolution (the closest `.babelrc` to the file being run is the one that's used).
 This means you can rely on any babel plugins/transforms that you're used to using